 To combat an excess of oestrogen in the body it’s good to eat foods that contain phyto-oestrogens, which are found in pulses, flaxseed and soya.

-One site claims you should eat plenty of foods containing the essential fatty acids Omega 3, 6 and 9, which are found in oily fish, flaxseed (linseed), shellfish, hemp oil, pumpkin, sunflower and chia seeds, leafy vegetables and walnuts.
-Learn more about buying cbd seeds online here.
+We should eat plenty of foods containing the essential fatty acids Omega 3, 6 and 9, which are found in oily fish, flaxseed (linseed), shellfish, hemp oil, pumpkin, sunflower and chia seeds, leafy vegetables and walnuts.

 Some extra diet tips for the man in your life: